firstcontributions/first-contributions/README.md

 ```
 git clone https://github.com/this-is-you/first-contributions.git
 ```

-where `this-is-you` is your GitHub username.
-Here you're copying the contents of the first-contributions repository on GitHub to your computer.
+where `this-is-you` is your GitHub username. wetin dey happen be say you dey copy all the thing wey dey inside the repo wey you copy to your github now to for your machine.

 ## Create a branch

-Change to the repository directory on your computer (if you are not already there):
+Abeg open the directory wey you download the repo(that one be say if you no already dey inside):

 ```
 cd first-contributions